EMERGING MARKETS-Latam stocks, currencies soar on strong China imports data

 of a network of liquefied natural gas terminals and thermal

-power plants as part of efforts by the firm to cut debt.
+power plants as part of efforts by the indebted firm to cut

 "This is another important step in the company's